 Our wide variety of newsworthy lectures, symposia, and conferences, are headlined by the annual Current Strategy Forum, the biennial International Seapower Symposium, and our Evening Lecture Series.

-The Secretary of the Navy's Current Strategy Forum has its origins in the Round Table Discussions first held at the Naval War College in May 1949.
-Their purpose was to bring together a small number of prominent civilian and military guests to discuss future U.S. strategy with senior officers attending the U.S. Naval War College.
+The Secretary of the Navy's Current Strategy Forum has its origins in the Round Table Discussions first held at U.S. Naval War College (NWC) in May 1949.
+Their purpose was to bring together a small number of prominent civilian and military guests to discuss future U.S. strategy with senior officers attending NWC.

 Coined by EMC Vice President Chuck Hollis, an informationist understands the context of different kinds of information, the risks associated with different information types, and the opportunities associated with unlocking additional value of existing in-formation.
 Guided by this, my Chair activities are guided by partnership, policy relevance, and transparency.

 The Evening Lecture Series exists to bring nationally and globally-recognized experts in such fields as national security, world affairs, contemporary social issues, scientific research, and private industry to speak at the college in support of its educational mission.
 The series is conducted on weekday evenings during the academic year that runs annually from August through June.
 Lectures are typically streamed live online and open to members of the local community.

 The International Seapower Symposium is co-hosted by the Chief of Naval Operations (CNO) and the President of U.S. Naval War College.
 It occurs in every second year.
 Attendees include chiefs of the navies and coast guards from nations around the globe.
 The CNO seeks individual thoughts and proposals for enhancing regional and global maritime security.

 The "Issues in National Security" lectures represent current political, military, economic, and social issues that challenge strategists and concern citizens therefore the lectures are tailored to the spouses and significant others of U.S. Naval War College students, staff, and faculty.